 -

-- If you would like to share access to all the forms, select "All (current and future forms)."
-The requestor will have access to forms when they become active.
+- If you would like to allow the same access type for all forms, select the appropriate access type next to "All (current and future forms)."
+The requestor will have the selected access to current forms and future forms when they become active.

 -